International Tax, Accounting and Law Firm in Hungary

 At present, there is no legislation that would make COVID vaccination compulsory in certain jobs, the decision is within the authority of the employer.
 Semmelweis Medical University, for example, requires its employees to either be vaccinated against COVID or tested every two days.
 In the future, it is expected that new legislation will be introduced to define the jobs requiring COVID vaccination, thus facilitating the task of employers, while also ensuring a transparent legal situation for employees.

 We note, however, that we do not expect that the new legislation will make COVID vaccination compulsory, as this would be contrary to the constitutional right to self-determination, which is a part of fundamental human rights.
+In January 2021, the Hungarian Government announced that there would be no mandatory COVID vaccination.

 We are dedicated to adding value to our clients’ businesses through understanding their objectives and supporting them in achieving their goals.
 With over 20 years of international experience and a strong focus on digitalization we provide full scale professional services at a single point of contact.